umairniaziofficial/Sieve-of-Eratosthenes/README.md

-## Nizzypedia's Sieve of Eratosthenes
+## Nizzypedia's Sieve of Eratosthenes | my_prime_library

-Welcome to Nizzypedia's Sieve of Eratosthenes – a Python library for efficient prime number generation.
+Welcome to Nizzypedia's Sieve of Eratosthenes  my_prime_library– a Python library for efficient prime number generation.

 ### Get Started:

-1. Install the library: pip install sieve_of_eratosthenes
+1. Install the library: pip install my_prime_library
 2. Use the example code to generate prime numbers.

 ### Features: